filipmikolajzeglen/fmz-cqrs-hibernate/README.md

 This way, you can safely assign values to these fields only when the restriction should be applied, and leave them empty otherwise.

-Suppose you want to build a query where some restrictions should only be applied if the value is present (e.g., provided by the user).
+Suppose you want to build a query where some restrictions should only be applied if the value is present (e.g., provided by the secureUser).
 You can use the `optionally()` modifier to express this intent:

 ```java
 DatabaseQuery<MyEntity> query = DatabaseQuery.<MyEntity>builder(MyEntity.class)